Skip to content

 It is oil-soluble, which is the whole point.
 It can move into the sebum-heavy follicle and help loosen the dead-skin-and-oil plug from inside.

-Zander and Weisman reviewed clinical studies showing 0.5% and 2% salicylic acid solutions improved acne lesions and comedonal clogging.
+A 1992 clinical study[4] of salicylic acid pads found that 0.5% and 2% salicylic acid solutions improved acne lesions and comedonal clogging.
 For oily skin, that makes it especially useful when the shine is paired with congestion.

 Start with a 2% leave-on product 2 nights per week.
 If your skin stays comfortable, build to 3 or 4 nights per week.